Law enforcement in Brazil: Misconduct

 Reports of police misconduct, such as brutality and corruption, have harmed the reputation of police institutions in Brazil, especially state forces.
 Violence against suspects and extrajudicial executions are known to be employed by police.
 In the cities of São Paulo and Rio de Janeiro, the Military Police has been involved in several controversial massacres of civilians, typically in poor neighborhoods where high-profile criminals tend to hide.
 There have also been massacres in prison facilities.
 One of the most notorious cases is the Carandiru massacre of 1992.
 Torture is still commonly used as means of questioning and punishing individuals.

 Brazil’s corrections system is a huge problem for the country and it severely affects the overall well-being of its people.
 There are a lot of problems relating to violence, gangs and the way the government has been handling the problems.
 Brazil’s corrections system is under the prison administration called Departamento Penitenciário Nacional (DEPEN), and the head of this prison administration is Renato Campos Pinto de Vitto.

 The "favelas" (slums or shantytowns) in Brazil have many criminal gangs within them that protect individual favelas from other rival gangs and law enforcement.
 The government has been seen as "ineffective" towards criminal activity within favelas and Brazil as a whole such as trafficking of humans and drugs, kidnapping, and robberies.
 Corruption and crime levels within Brazil remain high and Bolsonaro's administration has aimed to help decrease these levels with the help of the police.
 Bolsonaro mentioned on his own social media page that criminals "should be" attacked by police officials, which can aid to the decrease in crime, thus creating a larger distrust towards law enforcement in Brazil.

-As of December 2017, the prison population in Brazil was at a total of 668,914, and when compared to a prison population rate per 100,000, the total is 332 per 100,000 people.
-The number of institutions Brazil has regarding their corrections system is 1,449.
-The official capacity of the institutions is 404,509 people which is many more than they are supposed to be able to house.
-In 2000, 232,755 people were incarcerated in Brazil.
-In 2016, 644,575 people were incarcerated.
+The prison population has grown significantly in the twenty-first century.
+In 2000, 232,755 people were incarcerated in Brazil, an d by 2020, the mean prison population in Brazil was 811,707, which is 381 per 100,000.
+On 31 December 2020 there were 235,051 under house arrest.
+There were 1,387 institutions in the Brazilian corrections system.
+The official capacity of the institutions is 494 379.